yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/upgrade-software.md

 Before starting the upgrade:

-- Ensure that port 18018 is open on all YugabyteDB nodes, so that YB Controller (introduced in 2.16.0 and later) can operate.
+- If you're upgrading a universe from v2.15.x or earlier to v2.16.0 or later, ensure that port 18018 is open on all YugabyteDB nodes so that YB Controller (introduced in 2.16.0) can operate.

 - Consider importing a specific YugabyteDB release into YugabyteDB Anywhere, as follows: